-- annual cash compensation, consisting of base salary and cash incentive compensation; - ٠ equity incentive compensation; and - other elements of compensation, including retirement and 401(k) plans, health and welfare benefits and change in control agreements.
+- annual cash compensation, consisting of base salary and cash incentive compensation; - equity incentive compensation; and - other elements of compensation, including retirement and 401(k) plans, health and welfare benefits and change in control agreements.

 Our compensation committee believes that the combination of these elements rewards performance, through an assessment of individual performance and company financial measures, aligns the interests of management with our stockholders, and assists in the retention of our executives.
-The significant majority of the compensation for our named executive officers is in the form of performance-based pay, consisting of the cash incentive and equity incentive compensation elements of our compensation program.
-We determine the compensation of our chief executive officer using the same principles and methodologies used for our other named executive officers, except that his compensation is more heavily weighted toward performance-based pay.
+We target total direct compensation for our named executive officers at approximately the 50th percentile (median) of our compensation peer group for executives in similar roles, with similar responsibilities and experience.
+The significant majority of the compensation for our named executive officers is in the form of performance-based pay, consisting of the cash incentive and equity incentive compensation elements of our compensation program, with the intent of rewarding above-average performance.
+Target total direct compensation (consisting of salary, target annual cash incentive and target equity compensation) for a particular named executive officer may be higher or lower than the median of our compensation peer group, and each element of compensation may be above or below the median for that element, based on a number of factors, including assessments of the executive's job responsibilities, length of service, experience and skills.